CBGonzalez/SIMDIntro/Readme.md

 double[] doubArray = new double[] { 1, 2, 3, 4, 4, 3, 2, 1, -1, -2, -3, -4, -5 };
 Span<double> douSpan= new Span<double>(doubArray, 8, 4);

+//Results in a AVX / AVX 2 system
 Vector<double> douV = new Vector<double>(doubArray); //Will contain <1, 2, 3, 4>
 Vector<double> spanduoV = new Vector<double>(douSpan); //Will contain <-1, -2, -3, -4>
 Vector<double> dou2V = new Vector<double>(doubArray, 5); //Will contain <3, 2, 1, -1>